Goswell Road

-Goswell Road, in Central London, is an end part of the A1.
+Goswell Road (historically Goswell Street), in Central London, is an end part of the A1.
 The southern part ends with one block, on the east side, in City of London; the rest is in the London Borough of Islington, the north end being Angel.
 It crosses Old Street/Clerkenwell Road.
-In the north it splits Clerkenwell from Finsbury; the south was sometimes used as a demarcator but all but the southern corporate/legal/financial end in the modern era forms the heart of the highly developed mixed-use district Barbican.
+In the north it splits Clerkenwell from Finsbury; the south was sometimes used as a demarcator but all but the southern corporate/legal/financial end in the modern era forms the heart of the highly developed mixed-use Barbican Estate.

-All of the road is inside the Central London congestion charge zone.
+All of the road is inside the London congestion charge zone.
+London Bus routes 4 and 56 serve the street.